traylorcodes/query-functions-ts/README.md

 Parameters:

-**featureCategory**: Indicate what area type the query is for, and use the proper feature service.
+- **featureCategory**: Indicate what area type the query is for, and use the proper feature service.
-**parameter**: The ID of the feature to find.
+- **id**: Optional.
+The ID of the feature to find.
 Identifying field is determined by featureCategory.
+If no ID is provided, the national service is queried.

 Returns an array of objects containing the key value pairs: